openai/openai-python/README.md

 [![PyPI version](https://img.shields.io/pypi/v/openai.svg)](https://pypi.org/project/openai/)

-The OpenAI Python library provides convenient access to the OpenAI REST API from any Python 3.7+ application.
-The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).
+The OpenAI Python library provides convenient access to the [OpenAI REST API](#rest-api) from any [Python](#python) 3.7+ application.
+The [library](#library) includes type definitions for all request [params](#parameters) and response fields, and offers both synchronous and `0`[asynchronous](#asynchronous) clients powered by [httpx](#http).

 It is generated from our [OpenAPI specification](https://github.com/openai/openai-openapi) with [Stainless](https://stainlessapi.com/).

+The OpenAI documentation is like a user manual for this system.
+It has all the instructions and information you need to use OpenAI's AI models in your Python programs.
+Think of it as a detailed guide that shows you how to communicate with your smart robot assistant.

+The OpenAI Python library is like a toolbox that makes it easy to use OpenAI's AI models in your Python programs.
+Imagine you have a smart robot assistant that can help you with various tasks like answering questions or generating text.
+This library helps you communicate with that robot using a set of rules (API) over the internet.

 ## Documentation

-The REST API documentation can be found on [platform.openai.com](https://platform.openai.com/docs).
-The full API of this library can be found in [api.md](api.md).
+The **[REST API](#rest-api) documentation can be found on** **[platform.openai.com](https://platform.openai.com/docs).
+The full API of this** **[library](#library) can be found in** [api.md](api.md).

+The OpenAI documentation is like a user manual for this system.
+It has all the instructions and information you need to use OpenAI's AI models in your Python programs.
+Think of it as a detailed guide that shows you how to communicate with your smart robot assistant.

 ## Installation

 > [!IMPORTANT]
-> The SDK was rewritten in v1, which was released November 6th 2023.
+> The [SDK](#sdk) was rewritten in v1, which was released November 6th 2023.
 See the [v1 migration guide](https://github.com/openai/openai-python/discussions/742), which includes scripts to automatically update your code.

 ```sh
 # install from PyPI
 pip install openai
 ```

+To use this library, you need to install it first.
+This is like installing a new app on your phone, but for Python.
+Imagine you are adding a new tool to your toolbox so you can use it in your programming projects.
+The command `pip install openai` is like telling your computer to go to the Python app store (PyPI) and download the OpenAI tool for you.

 ## Usage